 As American Kyle Waring and his wife Jess were shovelling 4 feet of snow out of their driveway they asked themselves the question.
 Would anyone buy snow?
 A couple of days later they launched Ship Snow, Yo.
 Ship Snow, Yo offered to deliver a package of 2.7kg ( 6 pounds ) of snow to your door for $89.
 After getting some coverage on local news, it turns out that people wanted to buy snow.
 They received 100’s of orders within the first few days.
 Ship Snow, Yo is still in business today.
 It is reported to be a 5 figure seasonal business.
 That’s how it’s done, folks.

 In a world full of A/B testing, data research and over analysing the shit out of everything, it’s refreshing to witness what these guys did.
 These people’s crazy business ideas put the fun back into the internet.
 They broke the mould and redefined what a business model can be.
 Granted, some of the ideas shot up into the sky like a firework and crashed back down to earth.
 But that’s not the point.
 The point is they made their idea a reality and put it out there.
 Some of them with spectacular results.
 I hope these examples inspire you to throw caution to the wind and take the leap on that crazy idea today.

 Need a logo for your crazy business idea?

-Check out Logobly, my delightful new logo maker for new business ideas coming soon.
+Check out Logobly, my delightful new logo maker for new business ideas.